 There are nine major requirements for auto dealerships to stay compliant under the new rules:

-1. Designate a “qualified individual” to implement and supervise your dealership’s information security program.
+1. Designate a “qualified individual” to implement and supervise your dealership’s information security program

 This individual won’t need to implement every aspect of the security program, meaning they won’t need to be the person installing the software, but they do need to be someone who understands the organization, the business needs, and can oversee IT tasks and projects.
 Who this person is will depend on the auto dealership, but naming a name is critical for organizations to continue their security journey and achieve compliance.

-2. Conduct periodic risk assessments to inform and guide the continued updating and enforcement of your information security program.
+2. Conduct periodic risk assessments to inform and guide the continued updating and enforcement of your information security program

 You can’t protect what you don’t know, so it’s important for auto dealerships to evaluate their own security program so they can implement future protections.
 This requirement is about understanding the business’ structural risk and the security controls in place.
 A good way to achieve this assessment is to track customer information through the lifecycle and understand how it moves into and out of the business.
 That will help identify vulnerabilities and pain points.
+It’s important to remember that information security can be a broad term, and that all aspects of the environment, from the cloud to identity to endpoints should be considered with this requirement.
+Holistic visibility is key, here.

-3. Implement customer information safeguards to control the risks identified in the risk assessments.
+3. Implement customer information safeguards to control the risks identified in the risk assessments

 Once an auto dealership has knowledge about their risk, they need to take steps to mitigate.
 This is not a one-and-done kind of requirement, but a task that will be ongoing and will change as vulnerabilities and business needs change.

-4. Regularly monitor and test your safeguards.
+4. Regularly monitor and test your safeguards

-5. Train your staff.
+5. Train your staff

-Employees are the first line of defense, and often, the first to be targeted by social engineers and bad actors.
-Training should not be a “one-and-done” task but a comprehensive, on-going process that addresses threats specific to the industry and adjusts when those threats change.
-There are many security awareness training programs on the market, and several are light lifts for the IT Department.
+Training should be a comprehensive, on-going process that addresses threats specific to the industry and adjusts when those threats change.
+There are many security awareness training programs on the market, and organizations should consider one that is both a light lift for IT departments and full of relevant, engaging content.

-6. Monitor your service providers.
+6. Monitor your service providers

-Auto dealerships deal with several third parties, from financial organizations to auto-parts suppliers to technology providers.
+Auto dealerships deal with several third parties, from financial organizations to auto parts suppliers to technology providers.
 Any entity that has access to your system poses a threat, so those threats need to be continuously mitigated.
 A best practice to ensure security is to make sure the contracts reflect this shared agreement and ensure that vendors are meeting security requirements.
 This is a collective effort that will change over time.

-7. Keep your information security program current.
+7. Keep your information security program current

-8. Develop and implement a written incident response plan.
+8. Develop and implement a written incident response plan

-This requirement will need the designated qualified individual, as well as business leadership and multiple departments to execute.
+This requirement needs the designated qualified individual, as well as business leadership and multiple departments to execute.
 The intended goal is to bring departments together to understand what would be needed in case of a breach, and make sure all that information is known and can be accessed.
 This kind of plan can be as detailed as needed, and it’s recommended that it’s updated regularly to reflect changes in the security environment as well as in the business.

-9. Require your qualified individual to report to your board of directors.
+9. Require your qualified individual to report to your board of directors

 Not every auto dealership has a board of directors, but every dealership has leadership that a qualified individual can report to.
-This requirement is about accountability, and about making sure that all the above requirements are being met and if any adjustments need to be made.
+This requirement is about accountability and about making sure that all the above requirements are being met and if any adjustments need to be made.
 Every aspect of the organization needs to be on the same page for compliance to be continually met.

 Why Do Auto Dealerships Need to Comply?

-Auto dealerships are vulnerable to cyber attacks (including ransomware) because they have what cybercriminals want: consumers’ private data and financial information.
 In addition, the auto industry hasn’t invested in cybersecurity — according to CDK Global, only 24% of organizations surveyed stated they increased their cybersecurity spending in the last year.

 So, what do auto dealerships need to do to make sure they’re in compliance and customer data is safe?
 It’s more complicated than hiring an IT team or putting up a firewall.

-How Can Arctic Wolf Help?
+How Arctic Wolf Can Help

 As an established security operations organization, Arctic Wolf understands the complexities of compliance and has experience helping previously analog-first businesses improve their security posture and continue their security journey.
 As mentioned above, trying to maintain both compliance and security can be difficult in-house, so choosing a partner may be the best solution.